Sichuan opera: Character of the fool

-5 styles
+Five styles

-Gaoqiang (高/高)
+Gaoqiang

 Gaoqiang is the most distinctive and representative form of Sichuan opera.
-Its main characteristics are its free line and free singing style.
-There is no accompaniment, and only a clapper and drum are used to adjust the rhythm of Gaoqiang.
-The percussion music uses big gongs and drums, which run through the Qupai so that the help, playing, and singing are closely combined.
-In the singing process, the recitative and aria are used alternately, and the accompaniment and singing enhance each other.
-In addition, the accompaniment of gongs and drums can make the atmosphere of the stage change significantly.
-Gaoqiang from Jiangxi Yiyang tune development, the Yongzheng Emperor two years (1724), Chengdu has Gaoqiang opera troupe "old Qinghua class".
-During the reign of the Qianlong Emperor in the Qing dynasty, Gaoqiang opera, then called "Qing Opera", was introduced to Sichuan.
-Gaoqiang is a form of folk singing, which does not use strings, but instead sings in a more colloquial style.
-It has a large number of Qupai and is complemented by percussion music (consisting of gongs and drums).
-It has distinctive characteristics and is deeply loved by the Sichuan people.
-It combines with the Sichuan dialect, local Yangko rap, and other folk arts to enrich its expressive force and form its own unique style.
-During the first year of the Republic of China, the Gaoqiang Opera troupe, banquet, music troupe, and other opera groups formed the "Sanqinghui".
-Gaoqiang Opera gradually became the main voice of Sichuan Opera.
+Characterized by a free melodic line, it is performed without orchestral accompaniment, using only a clapper and drum to control the rhythm.
+Percussion music using big gongs and drums punctuates the qupai to integrate backing vocals, acting, and singing.
+The performance alternates between recitative and aria, with accompaniment and singing enhancing each other.
+Gaoqiang developed from the Yiyang tune of Jiangxi.
+In the second year of the Yongzheng Emperor (1724), Chengdu established the Gaoqiang opera troupe "Old Qinghua Troupe".
+During the reign of the Qianlong Emperor in the Qing dynasty, Gaoqiang—then called "Qing opera"—was introduced to Sichuan.
+As a form of folk singing without strings, it uses a colloquial style, possesses a large number of qupai, and is complemented by percussion.
+It combines with the Sichuan dialect, local Yangko rap, and other folk arts.
+In the first year of the Republic of China, the Gaoqiang opera troupe, banquet, music troupe, and other groups formed the "Sanqinghui".
+Gaoqiang gradually became the primary vocal style of Sichuan opera.